Tiefseetauchner/TiefLetter/lib.typ

         ]
       },
+      kleinunternehmer-regelung: [In accordance with § 6.
+Abs.
+1 Z 27 (Kleinunternehmerregelung) relieved of VAT.],
       closing: [I am looking forward to your response, and am always available for further questions.

         With kind regards,],